ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Process metrics** - How many processes exist, how many are running vs. idle vs. zombie.
 This reveals whether your node is under load or experiencing process leaks.

+**Mailbox metrics** - Queue depth and latency for every process on the node.
+Depth shows how many messages are waiting in each mailbox; latency shows how long the oldest message has been waiting.
+Together they answer whether actors are keeping up with their workload and which specific processes are falling behind.

+**Utilization and throughput metrics** - How much time each process spends executing callbacks relative to its lifetime, and how many messages flow through the node per second.
+These reveal compute-bound actors, idle capacity, and overall system throughput.

 **Memory metrics** - Heap allocation and actual memory used.
 Actor systems can accumulate small allocations across thousands of processes.
 Memory metrics help identify whether garbage collection keeps pace with allocation.

 **Network metrics** - For distributed Ergo clusters, tracking bytes and messages flowing between nodes reveals network bottlenecks, routing inefficiencies, or failing connections.